 The Huion Kamvas Pro is not a stand-alone machine.
 It needs to be hard-wired into your computer to work.
 Like with all these graphic tablets, you must ensure that your PC’s graphic card can handle it.
 The 24 is relatively large, so if you move from studio to studio, you will do better with the 13, even though the resolution is only 2.5K.
 It’s easier to take with you to different locations.

 The Kamvas Pro is compatible with most modern operating systems, from Windows 7 to Mac OS 10.2 or higher, and some Android devices.
 It’s also compatible with a wide array of digital software, including Adobe, Clip Studio, Krita, and Gimp.

 If you are just starting your professional career and need a solid tablet on a budget, check out the XP-Pen Artist 24 Pro.
 It has a 23-inch display and supports a 90% Adobe RGB color gamut.

 It isn't as high-tech as the other two options.
 It only has a 2.5K resolution, similar to the smaller Kamvas Pros, and is slightly more limited in color quality.
-Still, even with those limitations, it's a great choice, especially for those who don't want to spend $1500 on a professional tablet.
+Still, despite those limitations, it's a great choice, especially for those who don't want to spend $ 1,500 on a professional tablet

 The Artist Pro weighs about 15lbs, so it isn't portable like the other professional tablets.
-It is not stand-alone and needs to be connected to your PC via USB-C to USB-C connection.
+It is not stand-alone and must be connected to your PC via USB-C to USB-C.

-Like the Hiuoin Kamvas Pro, the Artist pro has 20 customizable short keys and a battery-free stylus.
+Like the Hiuoin Kamvas Pro, the XP-Pen Artist 24 Pro has 20 customizable short keys and a battery-free stylus.
 It's compatible with Windows 7/8/10 and Mac OS 10.10 or higher.
-It's also compatible with various digital software, including photoshop, illustrator, Krita, Gimp, and more.
+It's also compatible with various digital software, including Photoshop, Illustrator, Krita, Gimp, and more.

 Cheapest Drawing Tablet